 Embryo screening and preimplantation genetics refer to genetic tests that allow the identification of possible genetic defects in embryos.
 Once an embryo has progressed to a blastocyst, a small number of cells can be safely removed from the trophectoderm (the part of the embryo that is the precursor to the placenta).
 These cells are sent to our affiliated genetic testing laboratories for analysis while the embryos continue to be cared for here in Atlantic’s laboratory.

 The cells from the embryo biopsy are then tested to identify if the embryo is euploid (normal number of chromosomes of 46 with 23 obtained from each parent) or aneuploid (abnormal number of chromosomes).
 If other heritable conditions are suspected (such as cystic fibrosis or sickle cell disease) in cases where both parents are carriers of these diseases, additional testing can be planned to identify the embryos free from these tested conditions.

 Atlantic Reproductive uses the following labs for genetic testing:

 Schedule an Appointment at Our Raleigh Fertility Clinic

-Atlantic Reproductive is home to compassionate doctors that are available to patients from Raleigh, Durham, Cary, Chapel Hill, Fayetteville and beyond.
+Atlantic Reproductive is home to compassionate doctors available to patients from Raleigh, Durham, Cary, Chapel Hill, Fayetteville, and beyond.